 2) All patients should undergo active immunization with a full series of tetanus toxoid–containing vaccine during convalescence.
 Having acute tetanus does not confer immunity against subsequent episodes because of the extremely small quantities of toxin in disease pathogenesis.

 Bone fractures, aspiration pneumonia, pulmonary embolism, dehydration, respiratory failure, cardiac arrest, bacterial superinfections (including pneumonia and sepsis), rhabdomyolysis and myoglobinuria resulting in kidney failure, severe tetanus-related psychiatric sequelae (requiring psychotherapy).

 In patients with mild and localized tetanus, the prognosis is good.
 Severe generalized tetanus and neonatal tetanus are associated with a poor prognosis.

 Historically, mortality rates ranged from ~6% (mild and moderate tetanus) to 60% (severe tetanus) and may be as high as 90% in neonatal tetanus.
 Currently, the most frequent direct causes of death include autonomic instability and bacterial superinfections (pneumonia, sepsis).

 Additional factors worsening the prognosis are incubation period <9 days, time from the onset of symptoms to the first generalized muscle spasm <48 hours, multiple bone fractures, and substance abuse.

 The signs and symptoms persist for 4 to 6 weeks, whereas the increased muscle tone and periodic mild muscle spasms may occur for months.

-2. Postexposure prophylaxis (see Immunoprophylaxis of Infectious Diseases in Adults): Vaccination, passive immunization (HTIG), or both.
+2. Postexposure prophylaxis: Vaccination, passive immunization (HTIG), or both.

 Cleaning wounds with soap and water, surgical debridement (removal of necrotic tissues, foreign bodies, purulent exudates).